sunil2kalva/sendSmsUsingTwilio/README.md

 # Send an SMS using Twilio

-This code sample sends an SMS message using Twilio.
+Send an quick SMS message using Twilio.

 ## Installing / Getting started